NexusDev07/Nextcloud-installation/README.md

 <b>2 - </b>Click on the button to create a new product.
 <br />
 <br />
 <b>3 - </b>In the "Core" part, select the server configured for Nextcloud, and indicate the quota you wish to allocate in the "Quota" field.
+If you want your customers to be able to create other users on their quota, select the "Enable reseller" box (the <a href="https://apps.nextcloud.com/apps/groupquota">Group quota</a> module is required on your Nextcloud server).
 <br />
 <br />
 <b>4 - </b>Click on the button to create the product.
 <br />
 <br />
 <br />
-<b>For any questions, bug reports, suggestions... do not hesitate to contact us by email at <code>contact@netheberg.fr</code>.</b>
+<b>For any questions, bug reports, suggestions... do not hesitate to contact us by email at <code>developer@easygohost.net</code>.</b>